pete-otaqui/ecma-npm-modules/README.md

 See `packages/app-node`.

 This requires Node 13+, and you will still see a warning about "ESM Modules" being experimental, which is true.
+You _don't_ need to add the `--experimental-modules` flag as long as you include `"type": "module"` in the appropriate `package.json` files.

+Since this is node, we can rely on `package.json` in the library to point us to the right actual file, and we don't need to include the full file path.

+Note that when you have set type as "module", you can no longer use `require()`!

 # Relevant Links